 - High-Intensity Exercisers.
-Certain types of masks can impede breathing or otherwise cause discomfort during high-intensity exercise.
+Though many states mandate masks in public gyms and many gyms require masks even when they have leeway not to, certain types of masks can impede breathing or otherwise cause discomfort during high-intensity exercise.
 If you can’t comfortably wear a mask during your workout, take it outside or to nonpublic indoor spaces (such as your home exercise bike or treadmill) whenever possible.

 - Certain Workers.
 Mask-wearing can trigger breathing problems in workers in very hot work environments, per the CDC.
 In certain other work environments, such as factory floors where dangerous machinery is present, masks can pose unacceptable safety risks.